lukatarman/steam-game-stats/README.md

 "Steam Game Stats" application monorepo.

+##Project details

+The Steam Game Stats application collects current steam platform player numbers through the steam api.
+The historic player numbers are collected by crawling through various online sources.
+This data is stored in our database, facilitating custom game statistics queries.
+This allows us to highlight key metrics, such as trending games, personalized game recommendations based on user preferences, most popular games, and other useful insights.
+Please note that some of these features are still in development."

+Some of these features are still pending.

 ## Development Setup

 For development and testing the application locally use the Docker Compose setup.
 Either connect to a MongoDB running in a container or to a remote MongoDB instance.
 See details below on how to do that.